Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is a meniscus tear diagnosed?

 Your healthcare provider will examine your knee.
-He may bend your knee and then straighten and rotate it.
-He may also order x-rays and an MRI of your knee.
+Your provider may bend your knee and then straighten and rotate it.
+Your provider may also order x-rays and an MRI of your knee.
 An MRI takes pictures of your knee to show the meniscus tear.
 You may be given contrast liquid to help the tear show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a meniscus tear treated?